 This runs counter to the usual way of thinking according to which there are individuals in spacetime whose existence is independent of each other and that facts about the identity and diversity of these individuals are determined independently of their relations to each other (Stachel 2006 calls this ‘intrinsic individuality’).
 It is widely held that relations between individuals cannot individuate those same individuals: “relations presuppose numerical diversity and so cannot account for it”.
 The argument is that without distinct individuals that are metaphysically prior to the relations, there is nothing to stand in the irreflexive relations that are supposed to confer individuality on the relata.
 The issue was famously discussed by Russell (1911), and see also MacBride (2006).
 Ladyman and Ross (2007), Saunders (2006) and Stachel (2006) argue that facts about the identity and diversity of fermions are not intrinsic obtain only in virtue of the relations into which they enter.
 On this view the individuality of quantum particles is ontologically on a par with, or secondary to the relational structure of which they are parts.
 Stachel (2006) calls this ‘contextual individuality’ and he extends this to spacetime points (see 4.3 below).

 Leitgeb and Ladyman (2008) note that in the case of mathematical structures there is nothing to rule out the possibility that the identity and diversity of objects in a structure is a primitive feature of the structure as a whole that is not accounted for by any other facts about it.
 Ladyman (2007) also discusses such primitive contextual individuality.
 One important question so far not discussed is whether on the contextualist view the identity and diversity of the objects depends on the whole structure or just part of it.
+The relationship between OSR and PII is assessed in Ainsworth (2011).
+Ladyman, Linnebo, and Richard Pettigrew (2013) present some relevant results in philosophical logic.

 (6) There are no subsistent objects and relational structure is ontologically subsistent.

 This claim is associated with quantum holism and holism more generally (see Horgan and Potrc 2000 and 2002).
 As mentioned above this is arguably implied by the conjunction of (3) and (4), and also by (5).
 The basic idea of ontological subsistence is that of being able to exist without anything else existing.
 The notions of ontological dependence and ontological subsistence are often employed in discussions of structuralism but are in need of clarification (see Linnebo 2008).
+Kerry McKenzie (forthcoming) uses Fine's recent analyses of ontological dependence to argue against eliminativist OSR and in favour of moderate structural realism based on a case study from particle physics.

 (7) Individual objects are constructs